-The VPC, formerly known as Women’s Voices.
-Women Vote (WVWV), was the first to identify unmarried women as an electorally important cohort unique and different from married women, with unmarried women less likely to register or turnout and more politically disengaged.
 Marital status – in and of itself – is a fundamental determinant of whether or not one registers and votes.
-Reaching unmarried women regardless of location required using list- based approaches and to being able to identify who was and was not unmarried.
-And that required the VPC to develop its own marital status model because those that existed were inadequate – both in terms of accuracy and in terms of coverage of the file.
-Over time, the VPC realized other groups – people of color and young people – were equally disengaged and under-represented and the VPC developed models that improved the accuracy of its ability to target unmarried women, people of color and young voters who were most likely to respond to its programs to register or re-register to vote after a move, to vote by mail, to turnout or to take action on a policy issue.
+Reaching unmarried women regardless of location required using list-based approaches and the ability to identify who was and was not unmarried.
+And that required VPC to develop its own marital status model because those that existed were inadequate, both in terms of accuracy and in terms of coverage of the file.
+Over time, VPC realized other groups – people of color and young people – were equally disengaged and under-represented and VPC developed models that improved the accuracy of its ability to target unmarried women, people of color and young voters who were most likely to respond to its programs to register or re-register to vote after a move, to vote by mail, to turnout or to take action on a policy issue.

-The VPC has moved well beyond traditional support and turnout modeling currently used in political campaigns.
-VPC programs have been made more effective and efficient by introducing response modeling for registration and vote-by-mail, modeling on issues to target voters who share the same values, advocacy modeling to predict who will and will not take an action in support or opposition to public policy debates and, as mentioned above, a marital status model to improve targeting far beyond what is possible with existing commercial data.
+Today, VPC has moved well beyond traditional support and turnout modeling currently used in political campaigns.
+VPC programs have been made more effective and efficient by introducing response modeling for registration and vote-by-mail; modeling on issues to target voters who share the same values; advocacy modeling to predict who will and will not take an action in support or opposition to public policy debates and, as mentioned above, a marital status model to improve targeting far beyond what is possible with existing commercial data.

 The list of models developed by the VPC (and now available for others’ use), include: